MedAlaeddine/flightreservation/readme.md

 # Flight Reservation MicroService (back-End)

-This project is an Flight Reservation platform consisting of three microservices: User, Flight, and Reservation.
+As a school project this is an Flight Reservation platform consisting of three microservices: User, Flight, and Reservation.
 The platform is designed to manage users, Flights, and Reservations using gRPC, GraphQL, and RESTful APIs.

 ## Table of Contents